P4G Seoul Summit Adopts Seoul Declaration, Calls for Cooperation on Climate Crisis

 Before the adoption of the Seoul Declaration, President Moon Jae-in presided over the Leaders’ Dialogue forum to discuss green renewal, international community’s joint efforts to reach the 2050 carbon neutrality and strengthening of the private-public collaboration on related issues.

-A total of 13 top-level leaders took part in the forum, including U.S. climate envoy John Kerry and Danish Prime Minister Mette Frederiksen.
+A total of 13 top-level leaders took part in the forum, including U.S. climate envoy John Kerry and Ursula von der Leyen, President of the European Commission.

-Although the summit was held virtually amid the COVID-19 pandemic, it is assessed to have shown South Korea’s commitment to fight climate change.

 Hosted by South Korea, a total of 68 world leaders joined the Seoul summit under the slogan, "Inclusive Green Recovery Towards Carbon Neutrality."